-EITI, as an international initiative, begun in 2002, in World Summit for Sustainability Development in Johanesburg.
-Albanian Government supported this initiative and get engaged for EITI implementation on March 2009 and became a candidate country of EITI on May, 2009.
+The EITI as an international initiative started in 2002, at the World Summit on Sustainable Development in Johannesburg.
+The Albanian Government supported this initiative and committed to implement the EITI on March 2009 and became EITI candidate country on May 2009.

-Compliance with EITI Standard means that the country has an effective process for annual declaration and the reconciliation of all revenues from the extractive industries.
-This process gives possibility to the citizens to see the revenues from the companies of oil, gas and mining.
+Compliance with the EITI Standard means that country has an effective process for annual declaration and reconciliation of all revenue coming from the extractive industry sector.
+This process allows citizens to see how much revenue their country receives from oil, gas and mining companies.

-For the implementation and performance of EITI Standards, during 2017 Albania underwent the International Validation process made by the Oslo-based EITI Board.
+During 2017 for the implementation and performance of the EITI Standard, Albania underwent the International Validation Process by EITI International Board in Oslo.

-In the Validation Report it is noted that Albania in 55% of the Chapters has a very Satisfactory performance (including Government engagement, Business Engagement, Legal Framework, Contribution to Economy, Public Debate etc.); in almost 45% of the chapters there is Significant progress (MSG management, Civil Society Engagement) and only 5% are evaluated as Inadequate or Without Progress.
+On February 2018 the EITI International Board issued official decision that Albania has made significant progress in the EITI Standard implementation.
+On the Validation Report is stated that Albania on 55% of the Chapters has a very Satisfactory performance (including government and business engagement, legal framework, contribution to the economy, public debate, etc.); on 45% of the Chapters there is Significant performance (MSG leadership, Civil Society engagement) and only 5% are rated as Insufficient or no progress.